Tarun-015/Java_beans/README.md

 6. Practice.java: Exploring the math classes of JAVA.

-7. BankSystem.java: A simple banking system with features deposting,withdrawning and statement
+7. BankSystem.java: A simple banking system with features deposting,withdrawning and statement.